PetruninAlex/Sketch2Real/README.md

 Our idea is:

-1)extract the edges out of an image - using canny algorithm (without the edge-linking step)
+1)Extract the edges out of an image

-2)create negative out of the picture

-3)run our pix2pix with perceptual loss pretrained model
+2)Run our pix2pix with perceptual loss pretrained model

 # Instructions
 ## Installation